-The normalized rms, χ_n , has a definite meaning here.
-It measures the average relative error of modeled vectors, \mathbf{B} and \mathbf{v} , with both length and direction taken into account.
-It should be noted that the normalized rms here is different from those used in some studies.
-For example, in Lepping et al. [1990] and Lepping et al. [2006], \mathbf{B}^{o} and \mathbf{B}^{m} are normalized by the strength of themselves, and that rms merely reflects the average deviation of vector directions; while in Marubashi et al. [2012], \mathbf{B}^{o} and \mathbf{B}^{m} are normalized by the maximum value of observed B during the whole interval of the flux rope, which might imply that a stronger MC has a smaller value of rms.
+The normalized RMS, χ_n , has a definite meaning here.
+It measures the average relative error of modeled vectors, B and v, with both length and direction taken into account.
+It should be noted that the normalized RMS here is different from those used in some studies.
+For example, in Lepping et al. [1990] and Lepping et al. [2006], B^o and B^m are normalized by their own strength, and that RMS merely reflects the average deviation of vector directions; while in Marubashi et al. [2012], B^o and B^m are normalized by the maximum value of observed B during the whole interval of the flux rope, which might imply that a stronger MC has a smaller value of RMS.